sst1xx/shooting-score-tracker/README.md

 ## Features

-- Users can submit their best shooting series and the number of central tens.
+- Users can submit their best shooting series and the number of tens.
 - Users can attach a photo with their results.
 - The bot compares new submissions with previous results and notifies users if their new results are worse.
 - A leaderboard is generated and published every two weeks on Monday mornings.